Which Cars Do Moms Actually Drive?

 The Ford Expedition is a beast.
-The older models seat up to 9, making the Expedition ideal for bigger families.
+The older models seat up to 9, making the Expedition one of the best SUVs for large families.
 People who own the 2001 model say it’s super comfy, it handles well in the snow, and with conscientious maintenance, it just keeps going.
 For moms and homemakers who got a Compare.com insurance quote for their Expedition, the average premium was $952 per year.

 8. 2003 Honda Odyssey

 “The Best Family Car in the World.”
 That’s what Kelley Blue Book calls the 2018 Honda Odyssey, because of its superior handling, cushy interior (including Magic Slide seats) and great safety features.
 You could say the same of any model year Odyssey, which has long been one of the top cars for moms.
 With an average yearly insurance quote of $902 for moms, it’s also one of the cheapest vehicles to insure on our list.

 9. 2002 Toyota Corolla

 The Corolla has been one of Toyota’s most popular models for years.
 Newer models update the Corolla’s styling, while keeping everything that makes it a great car.
 The average mom’s Corolla insurance quote on Compare.com: $948 a year.

 With a V6 engine and a surprisingly spacious interior, the Impala is a great family car.
 A front bench seat on some models allows the Impala to seat six passengers.
 The 2005 model even has a spoiler on the back for a little extra oomph.

 The only downside?
 The Impala is the most expensive vehicle to insure on our list of the top mom cars: the average Compare.com quote is $1,031.

 What makes a car great for moms?
 In addition to the practicality and cargo space we mentioned earlier, there are a few other things that are important to consider.